Kid clutter can be such a problem because kids’ toys, books, stuffed animals and plastic do-dads seem to accumulate overnight.

 Inside you’ll find a simple system for bringing order to the clothing situation in a snap!

-Kid clutter also comes in the form of papers and memory items.
+Kid clutter also comes in the form of school papers, sports medals and other memory items.
 Corral everything into one system with this kit!